Top-rated local movers that handle Fargo to Minneapolis moves

 - Minneapolis’s population is about 237% greater than Fargo.

-- Minneapolis's public transportation has a score of 8 out of 10 versus Fargo's lower score of 4.
+- Minneapolis’s public transportation score of 8 out of 10 is higher than Fargo’s score of 4.

 - Minneapolis is more walkable than Fargo with a score of 71 out of 100 vs Fargo’s 45 out of 100.

 - With a score of 83 out of 100, Minneapolis is more bike-friendly than Fargo, which has a score of 49 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Minneapolis’s crime rate is higher than Fargo with a score of 56.06 compared to Fargo’s 8.0.
 This means that Minneapolis neighborhoods are safer than 56.06% of all U.S. neighborhoods, and Fargo neighborhoods are safer than 8.0%.